janekx21/bachelor-thesis/chapters/ba.typ

 clients simultaneously.
 With the Tokio runtime and the rust async/await support, it was really easy to add async support.

-=== Language server state vs. on promise tree query
+=== Language Server State vs. on Promise Tree Query

 The owl-ms-language-server has some obvious internal state like all opened documents.
-Some state is not that obvious and this sections discusses one of them. @code:backend contains the complete backend model; witch is more or less the servers whole state.
+Some state is not that obvious and this sections discusses one of them. @code:backend contains the complete backend model; witch is more or less the server's whole state.
 It contains the connected client (just one), the reused parser, the opened documents and a setting for which position encoding to use (some editors don't suppot UTF-8).

 #figure(caption: "Backend model of the language server")[
 ```rust